When I look back across the 50+ pitches we've taken in the last year from various tech vendors, all the pitches that failed had common elements.

 The products we use or I've loved to use in the past succeeded because the vendor demonstrated a deep interest in the customer experience, and confidence in expressing the problem their product solved.

-If you’re a tech vendor trying to sell to in-house lawyers, you don’t need to ‘sell harder’ or find ways to frame the product differently.
+If you’re a tech vendor trying to sell to General Counsel, you don’t need to ‘sell harder’ or find ways to frame the product differently.
 Here’s what you need to do instead.

 1. Sell your ‘why’ - not your features